mrsonne/hubit/README.md

     results_provided['car_price'] = sum( _results_consumed['prices'] )
 ```

+In this refactored model `hubit` will, when sumitting a query for the car prices using the multi-processor flag, execute each `part_price` calculation in a multiple asynchronous process.
+If the `part_price` calculation were lengthy e.g. due to latancy and other compoents subscibe to the individual part prices, asynchronous execution could be advantageous for the overall execution time.
+If, however, the `part_price` calculation is fast the overhead introduced by multi-processing may render synchronous single-processor execution faster.

 ### Paths
-To tie together the binding and the python code you need to add the path of the python file to the model file `model.yml`.
+To tie together the bindings with the the Python code that does the actual work you need to add the path of the Python source code file to the model file.
 For the first car model it could look like this.

 ```yml
 - path: ./components/price1.py